CELPIP Writing Sample Questions With Answers

 - Closing Thank you, sign off, and your name.

-- Paragraph 2 Answer Question 1 with a choice, one reason, and one example.
+- Paragraph 2 Reason 1 with explanation and one concrete detail.

 Two examples you can copy